valeoai/STEEX/README.md

-# STEEX: Steering Counterfactual Explanations with Semantics

-This repository is the official implementation of [STEEX](https://arxiv.org/abs/2111.09094).

-It contains all the code and instructions to:
+This repository contains all the code and instructions to:
 - download and organize datasets
 - train decision models on the datasets (with a densenet)
 - train a semantic segmentation network on the datasets (with a DeepLabv3)